 a.
 1 to 2 months from submitting a dossier to registering with the Bulgaria Ministry of Justice

 b.
-From registration to match to a child: 12-18 months (Waiting Child-includes dossier preparation) and 3-4 years (Non-special needs)
+From registration to match to a child: 6-8 months (Waiting Children) up to 3-4 years (Non-special needs)

 More Details: Bulgaria Adoption with Carolina Adoption Services